Valerie Plame: Career

 After graduating from college and moving to Washington, D.C., Plame worked at a clothing store while awaiting results of her application to the CIA.
 She was accepted into the 1985–86 CIA officer training class.
 Special Counsel Patrick Fitzgerald affirmed that Plame "was a CIA officer from January 1, 2002, forward" and that "her association with the CIA was classified at that time through July 2003."
-Details about Plame's professional career are still classified, but it is documented that she worked for the CIA in a non-official cover capacity relating to counter-proliferation.
+Details about Plame's professional career are still classified, but it is documented that she worked for the CIA in a non-official cover (or NOC) capacity relating to counter-proliferation.

-Plame served the CIA at times as a non-official cover (or NOC), operating in Athens and Brussels.
+Plame served the CIA at times as a non-official cover, operating in Athens and Brussels.
 While using her own name, "Valerie Plame", her assignments required posing in various professional roles in order to gather intelligence more effectively.
 Two of her covers include serving as a junior consular officer in the early 1990s in Athens and then later as an energy analyst for the private company (founded in 1994) "Brewster Jennings & Associates," which the CIA later acknowledged was a front company for certain investigations.
 A former senior diplomat in Athens remembered Plame in her dual role and also recalled that she served as one of the "control officers" coordinating the visit of President George H. W. Bush to Greece and Turkey in July 1991.
 The matter of whether she actually had covert status is disputed.
-After the Persian Gulf War in 1991, the CIA sent her first to the London School of Economics and then the College of Europe, in Bruges, for Master's degrees.
+After the Persian Gulf War in 1991, the CIA sent her first to the London School of Economics and then the College of Europe, in Bruges, for master's degrees.
 After earning the second degree, she stayed on in Brussels, where she began her next assignment under cover as an "energy consultant" for Brewster-Jennings.
 Beginning in 1997, Plame's primary assignment was shifted to the CIA headquarters in Langley, Virginia.

 During this time, part of her work concerned the determination of the use of aluminum tubes purchased by Iraq.
 CIA analysts prior to the Iraq invasion were quoted by the White House as believing that Iraq was trying to acquire nuclear weapons and that these aluminum tubes could be used in a centrifuge for nuclear enrichment.
 David Corn and Michael Isikoff argued that the undercover work being done by Plame and her CIA colleagues in the Directorate of Central Intelligence Nonproliferation Center strongly contradicted such a claim.